 Follow-up and attending appointments are not a guarantee, however.
 Trauma-informed approaches remind us that sometimes traumatic experiences can lead people to act against their own best interests.
 The mental health struggles that result from the trauma of trafficking can also lead victims to have difficulty remembering appointments and may make basic tasks like sleeping or getting out of bed difficult.
 Providers or law enforcement officials may remind the victim of their traffickers or other abusers.
-Therefore, a non-judgmental approach is necessary across the board, including in those instances when a patient may let you down and not attend a scheduled meeting, call, or appointments are kept, victims may not always answer questions in the way you expect - they may be withdrawn, provide little information or dodge questions.
+Therefore, a non-judgmental approach is necessary across the board, including in those instances when a patient may let you down and not attend a scheduled meeting, call, or appointment with other parties to their case, like law enforcement or lawyers.
+Often, even if appointments are kept, victims may not always answer questions in the way you expect - they may be withdrawn, provide little information or dodge questions.